 - it wasn't very descriptive anyway.

 eightway-20200119.zip (175K) contains all the demos you can also see on this page.
-It's open source software under the MIT License (included in the archive).
-See also the read-me for how to request help and/or support me.
+It's open source software under the MIT License.
+See inside the archive for how to contact me.
 Thank you!

 As of 29 January 2020, release 2 brings numerous improvements:

 - there is now a proper Sprite class;

 - sprites can have different sizes;

 - horizontal and vertical spacing can be independently adjusted;

 - go over rendered sprites directly with a for loop.